tuantrankim/learning/git-command/README.md

 When switching branches, but don't want to commit.
 You can save your dirty state onto your stack

     $ git stash
+    stash with a name
+    $ git stash save 'save changes to stash'
     $ git status

 To view stash list